View RDL or RDLC reports that are local or embedded in an application without using SSRS server.

 Has support to preview report with query parameters that filters data from the data source.
 It limits the amount of data based on the run-time parameter user input or allows it to be set in report as default values.

 Filter, group, and sort data

 Supports grouping to visualize data in an organized way.
-Groups data in tables, charts, gauges, and indicators, and organizes data based on a dataset field, group expression, or other values.
+Groups data in tables, charts, gauges, maps and indicators, and organizes data based on a dataset field, group expression, or other values.

 Controls the order in which data is displayed in a data region item of the report (either as ascending or descending).

 Filtering allows data compaction.
 Renders report with filters that are applied to shared or embedded data set, table, chart, or data region group.

 Drill through, drill down, interactive sort, and hyperlink

 You can work with reports at run-time through RDL reporting features like drill through, drill down, hyperlink, and interactive sorting.

 Renders reports with simple and complex SQL Server Reporting RDL specification expressions that specify or calculate values for report item properties, parameters, queries, groups, sorting, code module, filters, fields, collections, functions, etc.

 Print and export